What Causes Arch Pain?

 - The normal aging process

 Experiencing chronic pain of any kind can lead to feelings of fatigue, irritability and even depression.
-Friends may joke about having ‘tired dogs’ after a long day, but this is completely different from your experience if arch pain has begun to impact your life on a daily basis.
 You may dread getting out of bed in the morning and wonder how you’re going to get through a work day without having to limp home at the end of it.
-If this sounds familiar, prepare for some good news!

-The number one cause of arch pain is Plantar Fasciitis, and you’ll be glad to know that more than 90% of cases of this painful condition can be resolved with simple, conservative at-home treatments.
+The number one cause of arch pain is Plantar Fasciitis, and more than 90% of cases of this painful condition can be resolved with simple, conservative at-home treatments like rest, stretching and plantar fasciitis inserts.
 While extremely severe cases of Plantar Fasciitis may require cortisone injections or surgeries, most people can experience quick relief and eventual recovery with the right combination of non-invasive therapies.